 Every year we happily donate bulk seed and thousands of packets to local organizations and those around the country who are doing great work and rely upon donations to keep their gardens growing.
 About the most satisfying thing to do is to fill a box with seeds and send it on its way!
-Many of these organizations are working with kids in school gardens, veterans, and those among us who may have otherwise fallen through the cracks.
+Many of these organizations are working with kids in school gardens, veterans, immigrants, and those among us who may have otherwise fallen through the cracks.
 We’d like to think that reconnecting individuals with place, reinvigorating a sense of purpose and wonder, and the plain fun of watching a plant grow and then eating it can start with one small seed.
 You can learn more about the great organizations we donate to by following the links to find how you can contribute or simply marvel at all the good things happening in your community!

 -Please note that this page is being updated and there will be more links coming-

 - -Whatcom School Garden Collective: Whatcom County, WA.
 A new project of 19 school gardens spearheaded by the good folks at Common Threads Farm.